 Presentation.
 Give the audience your study in a nutshell: relevance of the study, aim, framework/model, research design and results, conclusions and potential contribution/newness.
 The presentation should be max.
 15 minutes so focus on the essential.
 The audience is mostly interested in your empirical results so give this part more attention.
 Your presentation will be evaluated on the Hanken AoL presentation skills criteria.
 Acquaint yourself with the criteria.
-Since you are likely to be pressed for time, and taking into account that Seminar 2 is handed in a week before the presentation, you can add important new findings to your presentation, even if they are not yet presented in the seminar text.
+Considering that Seminar 2 is handed in a week before the presentation, you are allowed to add important new findings to your presentation, even if they are not yet presented in the seminar text.